Skip to content

 • no configuration

 That blank starting point is intentional.
-The coding agent will populate the project in later steps.
+The coding tool populates the project in later steps.

 Think of Agent Studio as the deployment target

-Agent Studio is where the project lives, but the coding agent does most of the actual building work.
+Agent Studio is where the project lives, but the coding tool generates the actual content.

-Step 3 — Launch the coding agent via the CLI
+Step 3 - Start the coding tool via the CLI

 At this stage: